 How Can I Calculate UBIT?

 There are other factors to account for in calculating the debt percentage, but don’t worry!
-New Direction Trust Company is proud to introduce our new UBIT Calculator to help you determine how UBIT might impact your current or prospective real estate investment.
+New Direction Trust Company is proud to introduce our downloadable UBIT Calculator to help you determine how UBIT might impact your current or prospective real estate investment.
 If you want to do the calculations yourself, we’ve included detailed steps on how to do so.

 UBIT doesn’t have to be complicated and it doesn’t have to deter you from making lucrative real estate investments.
 In many cases, UBIT is a simple business expense that does not jeopardize the tax-advantaged returns a property can generate.

-Explore the UBIT Calculator to learn more about UBIT and how it may impact your real estate investments.
+Explore the downloadable UBIT Calculator to learn more about UBIT and how it may impact your real estate investments.
 For any other questions or concerns related to your self-directed accounts, please feel free to give us a call at 877-742-1270 or send us a message through the Client Portal.